Sakartu/sicksubs/README.md

 If you like SickSubs you may want to try out my other show management tool as well called next. next can be found at https://github.com/Sakartu/next

+Included with SickSubs is a small rename_subs utility.
+If you already downloaded some subs but they don't have the correct name yet (read: there's still scene release group stuff in the name and the avi doesn't have that), just run rename_subs in the dir where the subs/avi files are located and it will rename the sub file to the proper name, using the avi naming scheme.
+If you provide a single commandline argument to rename_subs you can indicate the directory in which it should work (instead of the current working directory).